allouchear/NNMP-STM/README.md

 ## Main programs
 ### buildData.py.
-	see xbuildData script : from csv& png of Pierre => database for the training program
+build data for training.
+see xbuildData script in example directory.

+### train.py
-### train.py : using the database created by buildData.py, make the training.
-See traing.inp & xtrain
+Using the database created by buildData.py, make the training.
+See traing.inp & xtrain see ./xtrain bash script in example directory.
-               ./xtrain to run in interactive. submitNNMP_CPU or submitNNMP_GPU(in2p3 only) to submit the job type submitNNMP_CPU or submitNNMP_GPU without parameters to show all options

-### evaluation.py : test the models (one or anensemble of models) using a database
+### evaluation.py :
+Test the models (one or anensemble of models) using a database see  ./xevaluationEnsemble bash script in example directory.
-               ./xevaluation to run in interactive. submitNNMP_CPU or submitNNMP_GPU(in2p3 only) to submit the job
+### predict.py
-### predict.py : predict the STM image using a POSCAR file
+Predict the STM image using a POSCAR file see ./xpredict bash script in example directory.
-               ./xpredict to run in interactive. submitNNMP_CPU or submitNNMP_GPU(in2p3 only) to submit the job

-## Scripts (bash)
-xbuildData   => build data in interactive xevaluationEnsemble => make an evalution. xpredict	=> make an prediction. xtrain	=> make an train.

 ## Example
 see example directory